 Not always.
 While it can be a good idea to compare and contrast holiday home and insurance (click here to read about holiday home insurance) across the board for the best rates, some holiday park actually let you take out on-site insurance as part of the fees you pay them.
 Handily, this can all itemise on the same bill.
 However, depending on what you intend to do with your holiday home, you may wish to take out income protection insurance as well as public liability protection.
 These will be an invaluable support to you if you choose to set up as a landlord.

-Most holiday parks will make paying for site fees and services simple to understand and to arrange.
-You will normally be able to clear funds for your home ownership in a single invoice, which will, of course, help to make things easy on you if you are concerned by the rates expected of you.
+Most holiday parks will make paying site fees and services simple to understand and to arrange.
+You will normally be able to pay the fees in a single invoice, which will, of course, help to make things easier for you to budget.

 If you do ever worry about the static caravan site fees expected of you, make sure to consult with your park operator.
 You can also ask for legal advice and help on contracts and fees through a solicitor if you wish.

 As established in other posts, you will be charged VAT on all holiday park services, and you may also be charged for energy meter services.
 Do also expect to pay for your TV license, which will travel with you wherever you go.
 Your holiday park operator will list all fees expected of you before you sign any paperwork, so make sure to read everything in full.